MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 Before you begin developing in Rust, you need to set up your development environment!
 ### What is a Development (Dev) Container?

 In essence, a **dev container** is a preconfigured environment defined by a set of configuration files usually using Docker to create isolated setups for development.
-You can think of it a mini computer running inside your computer including everything you need to work on a project.
+You can think of it as a mini computer running inside your computer that includes everything you need to work on a specific project.
 Your dev container will include the right programming language, tools, libraries and dependencies.
 This is why you don't need to install Rust for the purpose of this tutorial.
 The dev container ensures that your development environment is consistent and works across different machines.

 #### Why is this valuable?